antonericson/yars/README.md

 python3 main.py
 ```

 By default the program will generate one video to the `/out` folder.
-You can a batch of videos by using the `-n (--number_of_videos)` flag.
+You can create a batch of videos by using the `-n (--number_of_videos)` flag.
 ```bash
 python3 main.py -n 10 # Will (one by one) generate 10 videos to the /out folder
 ```